Ikhmal0811/plagiarism_checker/README.md

-# plagiarism_checker
+# wordle_copy
-Trying to make plagiarism checker to learn more about python
+Trying to make wordle copy to learn more about python